-GenAICHI 2024
+GenAICHI 2025

 Outline

-Please join us for the third Generative AI and HCI workshop - this year at CHI 2024.
-We previously ran workshops in 2022 and 2023.
+Please join us for the fourth Generative AI and HCI workshop at CHI 2025.
+We previously ran workshops in 2022, 2023, 2024.

 In the past year, we have seen or made powerful tools that can create images from textual descriptions or conduct reasonably coherent conversations, make writing suggestions for creative writers, and write code as a pair programmer.
 We have also seen claims of what an historical person “really looked like,” and of a “completed” version of a musical compositions left unfinished by their composer’s untimely death.
 What all of these examples have in common is that the AI does not simply categorize data and interpret text as determined by models, but instead creates something new—e.g., in images, molecules, or designs.
 This work moves the potential of AI systems from problem solving to problem finding, and it tends to change the “role” of the AI from decision-maker to human-supporter.
 Following a successful CHI workshop in 2022, we focus on various aspects of generative AI and its interactions with humans, including